 How to create a WordPress custom shortcode to display photos from flickr.
 This post documents using the Slick Lazy Load Photo Grid along with the flickr API to render photo albums in Wordpress Posts wherever the shortcode is entered.
 Webpack 4, autoprefixer, and babel are included for building the JS and CSS.

 This post documents how to add an e-mail confirmation to the Laravel User registration that is generated by the Artisan console.
 In this example, the registered user will not be able to login until the activation link that is sent to the users registered e-mail account has been loaded into the browser.

-code.visualstudio.com This free open source cross platform code editor from Microsoft has grown to become the most popular since its release in 2015.
+The open source Visual Studio Code cross platform code editor from Microsoft has grown to become the most popular since its release in 2015.
 Visual Studio Code is highly customizable, has a vast extension library, Git integration, contextual theme support, a built in terminal and debugging to name a few of the many available features.

 After discovering how nice the vscode-php-debug extension works in Visual Studio Code on my Windows 10 laptop, I wanted this same setup for a PHP project on my work Mac Book Pro running OS X Yosemite (10.10).
 The version of XAMPP I currently have installed on the Mac is 5.6.11-0 and for this tutorial, there are a few requirements to consider…

 Documenting my XAMPP for Windows setup for myself and anyone else who finds it useful.
 For those of you that do not know, XAMPP is a completely free, easy to install Apache distribution containing MySQL, PHP, and Perl.
 I still have my Virtual Machine for LAMP Development which I will use for test deployments of my localhost LAMP development prior to production deployment.
 This local XAMPP setup will be better for debugging, working with node modules and grunt tasks for preparing the deployment build.